Bar in Philadelphia, United States

 Does Megumi Japanese Ramen & Sushi Bar have outdoor seating?

-Outdoor seating is not confirmed for Megumi at 915 Race St. The Chinatown corridor location is street-facing, but no outdoor setup is documented for this venue.
+Outdoor seating is not confirmed for Megumi at 915 Race St. The Chinatown corridor location is street-facing, but no outdoor setup is documented.
 If al fresco dining is a priority, plan a backup or call ahead to confirm current arrangements.

 Is the food good at Megumi Japanese Ramen & Sushi Bar?